-Example language: Forests on public lands in the Northwest, especially those with high carbon storage and low vulnerability to drought and fire, have the potential to lock up as much carbon by 2100 as burying 72,148 tanker trucks of gasoline, or eliminating ~6 years of current regional fossil fuel emissions.
+Example language: The public lands of the Northwest are the "crown jewel" of nature-based climate solutions.
+Forests on public lands in the Northwest, especially those with high carbon storage and low vulnerability to drought and fire, have the potential to lock up as much carbon by 2100 as burying 72,148 tanker trucks of gasoline, or eliminating ~6 years of current regional fossil fuel emissions.